scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    :figclass: h!
    :scale: 75%

-   Diagram representing a Task with two input fields, an outer splitter and a combiner. :label:`ndspl3comb1`
+   Diagram representing a Task with two input fields, an outer splitter and a combiner.
+   The Tasks are run in exactly the same way as previously, but at the end the values of output for all values of *b* are combined together.
+   The symbol convention as described in :ref:`ndspl1`.
+   :label:`ndspl3comb1`

-It is also possible to combine all values of *x* for a specifc values of *y*, but it is also possible to combine all the values by providing a list of fields to the combiner.
+However, for the diagram from :ref:`ndspl3`, it might be also useful to combine all values of *a* for specific values of *b*.
+It can be also needed to combine all the values together.
+This can be achieve by providing a list of fields, *[a, b]* to the combiner.
-When a full combiner is set, i.e. all fields are in the combiner, the output is a one dimensional list:
+When a full combiner is set, i.e. all the fields from splitter are also in the combiner, the output is a one dimensional list:

 .. math::
    :type: eqnarray